microsoft/ComplianceCxE/docs/notes/mig/ms.md

 ## Stage 1 Disposition

-Now we are moving to the Microsoft Compliance Center (MCC) to review items for disposition for **Randall Testuser** notified above in email.
-We see the items ready for dispostion that are assigned to **Randall Testuser** as the approved or assigned *dispostion reviewer* for the first stage name called <span style="color:blue">Germany SOW</span>.
+Next, we navigate to the Microsoft 365 Compliance Center (MCC) to review items for disposition for **Randall Testuser** notified above in email.
+We see the items ready for disposition that are assigned to **Randall Testuser** as the approver or assigned *disposition reviewer* for the first stage named <span style="color:blue">Germany SOW</span>.
 The reviewer can now see items for all multi-geo locations for the respective label.

 <figure>
     <img src="../../img/ms9-1.png"/>